zencart/documentation/content/user/plugins/how_to_install_a_plugin.md

 Some mods require database changes.
 For instance, Gift Wrap at Checkout includes a file called orders_wrap.sql, which modifies your database.

 These files are best run through the Zen Cart admin panel, which will take care of the prefix (if you have one).
-To do this, go to Admin->Tools->Install SQL patches.
+To do this, go to Admin > Tools > Install SQL patches.

 Alternately, you can run them using phpMyAdmin, but you will need to edit the .sql script to account for the prefix.